HomeHow Litigation Costs Behave > When switching becomes harder over time

 It sits partly in documents, and partly in working knowledge held by those involved.

-Reconstructing that understanding in a new setting requires time and cost.
+Reconstruction in a new setting requires time and cost.

 The more developed the matter, the greater this task becomes.